shukla-yash/shukla-yash.github.io/_pages/publications.md

 <b> Yash Shukla </b>, Gyan Tatiya and Jivko Sinapov <br>
-<br> A Framework for Curriculum Transfer from Simple to Complex Environments <br>
+A Framework for Curriculum Transfer from Simple to Complex Environments <br>
 <i> Under review at International Joint Conference on Artificial Intelligence (IJCAI) 2021. </i>